 - Many of the rules of religions/worldviews are very old and may need interpretation before they can be applied today. - Some religions/worldviews distinguish between rules revealed by God and those developed through human reason or customs and traditions.
 This matters because people need to know the origin of a 'rule' before deciding how far it can be changed. - All our moral actions have consequences for ourselves and others.
-Some believe that the consequences extend beyond this life.
+Some believe that the consequences extend beyond this life. - How Humanists base their moral decision making.

-Teachers could teach this content through Core Units 3.4, C3.5 and Focus Unit F3.16, which include:
+Teachers could teach this content through Core Units 3.4, C3.5, C3.7 and Focus Unit F3.16, which include: